pbarston/ASIOAFSurvival/README.md

 #Thrones Final Code is my full code to follow along with my blog posts (https://peterbarston.blogspot.com/2021/08/collating-game-of-thrones-survival.html).
 These highlight specific findings and generally are great practice in GGPLOT and Tidyverse.

 Where would you take the analysis next?
-Will GRRM ever publish?
+Will GRRM ever publish again?
 Reach out to me and let me know!